brikis98/yevgeniy-brikman-homepage/_posts/2025-11-19-in-cold-blood.md

 A non-fiction story written in the format of a novel that details the brutal murder of a family of four in Kansas, a crime that seemed to have no motive, and the manhunt, arrest, and trial of the two men who were responsible.
-When this book came out in the 1960s, the style of writing, which came to be known as _New Journalism_ was probably original and shocking.
+When this book came out in the 1960s, the style of writing, which came to be known as _New Journalism_, was probably original and shocking.
 Nowadays, it feels fairly ordinary, so reading the book in 2025, it comes off as an OK, but not exceptional true-crime story.